 Main campus departures are in the Pegasus Circle and Aquarius Agora Drive roundabout located behind the Student Union.
 Drop-offs for Rosen campus are at the main entrance and departs from the main parking lot.

-Off-Campus Shuttles – Students who live at select off-campus housing communities can leave their cars parked at their residence and take advantage of complimentary shuttles that will drop them off on campus.
+Off-Campus Shuttles – Students who live at select off-campus housing communities near main campus can leave their cars parked at their residence and take advantage of complimentary shuttles that will drop them off on campus.
 These shuttles operate Monday through Thursday from 6:30 a.m. to 10 p.m. and Friday from 6:30 a.m. to 8 p.m.

 Bikes – There are 65 bike racks on campus that are free to use.
-Bikes should be locked to the racks using u-bolt lock and cable combinations.
+Bikes should be locked to the racks using U-bolt lock and cable combinations.
 Locking bikes to anything other than the racks will cause them to be impounded.

-Students with a valid UCF ID can also take advantage of SGA’s free Bike and Gold bike share program as alternative to driving.
-Bikes can be rented for a week, month or semester from the bike shop, which is located on the first floor of the Student Union.
+Students with a valid UCF ID can also take advantage of SG’s free Bike N’ Gold bike share program as alternative to driving.
+Bikes can be rented for a week, month or semester from the Bike N’ Gold shop, which is located on the first floor of the Student Union.

-Lyft– For the Fall 2019 semester, SGA has partnered with Lyft to provide students with discounts for the ride-sharing app.
+Lyft– SG has partnered with Lyft to provide students with discounts for the ride-sharing app.
 Using a unique code each month, students may receive $7.50 off rides that occur on Fridays and Saturdays from 8 p.m. to 3 a.m.

-Skateboards – Skateboarders must use sidewalks and cross walks and yield the right of way to pedestrians, bicyclists and motorists.
+Skateboards – Skateboarders must use sidewalks and crosswalks and yield the right of way to pedestrians, bicyclists and motorists.

 Car Trouble?
-If you’re having issues with your vehicle, Parking and Transportation provides assistance with battery jumps, door openings, tire changes, finding your vehicle or locked your keys in your car.
+If you’re having issues with your vehicle, Parking and Transportation Services provides motorists assistance with battery jumps, tire inflations, finding your vehicle or opening your locked doors.
 You can call UCFPD’s non-emergency number, 407-823-5555, and they can dispatch a patroller to assist you.